1.01 Fees. The following fees will be applicable for individual cabin use, whether such use is by a member, member-guest or a non-association member.

 1.01.05 Pet Fee.
 Pets are welcome at Deer Springs Ranch and are invited to stay with you in and around the cabins and on the ranch.
 A $25.00 fee will be charged for any individual wishing to bring pets with them to stay in the cabins, whether the pet comes inside or remains outside.
 Dogs must be leashed at all times when visiting the Ranch Headquarters.
 Not all folks visiting the ranch are comfortable around dogs and dogs that are unfamiliar with ranch animals could pose a serious risk to their welfare.
 Each guest must clean up after their pet wherever you are on the Ranch, outside or inside.
 Dog hair and feces are a nuisance to others coming to enjoy Deer Springs Ranch.
 DSROA does not provide furniture coverings or bedding for dogs in the cabins.
 Members are required to provide their own linen coverings for furniture should their pet wish to lay on the cabin furniture.
 In the event the cabin or surrounding areas are not completely cleaned of feces or dog hair following a stay, a $100.00 cleaning fee will automatically be billed to the Member and/or Guest whose name appears on the reservation form.

 1.01.06Other Fees.
 Following a cabin check-out, an inspection of each cabin will take place by the Ranch Caretakers.
-Should damage to the cabin or property surrounding it, or any items be identified as missing from the cabin following the stay, the member and/or guest whose name appears on the reservation will be notified within 24 hours by email by the DSROA Office Administrator.
+Should there be damage to the cabin or property surrounding it, or any items be identified as missing from the cabin following the stay, the member and/or guest whose name appears on the reservation will be notified within 72 hours (or 3 days) by email by the DSROA Office Administrator.
 The member and/or guest whose name appears on the reservation will also be invoiced for all costs for cleaning and repairs, to be determined at the sole discretion of DSROA.